The ultimate guide to starting your own Survival and Preparedness Food Pantry

 In a survival situation, you need to keep your strength and your wits about you.
 Being in tip-top shape is a definite advantage because when SHTF, you need to be alert, focused and quick on your feet to survive.
 Only with regular exercise and proper nutrition can you be in the best condition both physically and mentally.

-The best way to get everything that you need from your diet in times of emergency is to fill your survival pantry with highly nutritious foods.
-Plant-based foods like fruits and vegetables are rich in fiber, vitamins and minerals, while lean meats are high in protein.
-Aside from being an alternative energy source, protein is needed by your body to maintain and replace tissues and to function optimally.
+The best way to get everything that you need from your diet in times of emergencies is to fill your survival pantry with highly nutritious foods.
+Plant-based foods like fruits and vegetables are rich in fiber, vitamins and minerals, while lean meats and legumes are high in protein.
+Aside from being an alternative energy source, protein is needed by your body to maintain and repair tissues and to function optimally.
 [6]

 Whole grains refer to the seeds of edible grasses, such as wheat, oats and rice.
 They are an excellent source of dietary fiber, an essential component of a healthy diet.
 [9] Fiber-rich foods not only support good overall health and wellness, but they are also very filling, which is great for when you need to conserve your food supply.
 [10]